 Davis’ crowning jewel may well be the UC Davis Arboretum.
-The gardens are open 24 hours a day and there is no admission fee.
-Visitors travel to the arboretum for incredible gardens, interactive exhibits, guided tours and to purchase plants for their own home gardens.
+The gardens are open 24 hours a day, and there is no admission fee.
+Visitors travel to the arboretum for incredible gardens, interactive exhibits, guided tours, and to purchase plants for their home gardens.

 Founded in 1936, the UC Davis Arboretum stretches across 100 acres along Putah Creek.
-22,000 trees and plants representing different geographic areas, plant groups, or horticultural themes can be found on the grounds.
+Twenty-two thousand trees and plants representing different geographic areas, plant groups, or horticultural themes on the grounds.

-Putah Creek (Green River) was dammed to create the waterway and lake in the garden and as a flood control measure.
-Because the water in the creek has nowhere to flow during the summer months the creek suffers from green algae.
+Putah Creek (Green River) [s dammed to create the waterway and lake in the garden and as a flood control measure.
+Because the water in the creek has nowhere to flow during the summer months, the stream suffers from green algae.

-Enjoy the artwork tiles in the oak grove, relax in the redwood grove or visit the turtles in the waterways.
-The Shields Gazebo is a popular wedding location for its climbing, flowering vines, and lush surroundings.
+Enjoy the artwork tiles in the oak grove, relax in the redwood grove, or visit the turtles in the waterways.
+The Shields Gazebo is an accessible wedding location for its climbing, flowering vines, and lush surroundings.

 UC Davis Arboretum Plant Sale